Scottish Enduro Series

 - Riders must wear a certified helmet (xc or full face) at all times, including transfer sections.
 Riders found not wearing a helmet may be disqualified.

-- Gloves are mandatory, knee, elbow and back protection are strongly recommended.
+- Whilst not mandatory, gloves, knee, elbow and back protection are strongly recommended.

 Each competitor should be completely self-sufficient.
-It is recommended that each rider carries the following items:
+It is expected that each rider carries the following items:

-- Basic first aid kit (Minimum: 1 x Dressing Pad for heavy bleeding (field dressing); bandage, plasters).
+Basic first aid kit (Minimum: 1 x Dressing Bandage with Pad for heavy bleeding (field dressing); Triangular bandage, Emergency Blanket a selection of plasters and a whistle.)

-- Whistle can be a good idea in case you go over a bank, break a leg and no one can see you.
+Whistle in case you go over a banking, break a leg and no one can see you.

 - The course may have narrow sections and exposed rocks, steep climbs and descents and will not suitable for beginners.